Yellowstone Horses at Eagle Ridge Ranch

 Q. How Early Should I Arrive for My Ride?

-We ask guests to arrive 20 minutes prior to a scheduled reservation.
+• For most rides, we ask guests to arrive 20 minutes prior to a scheduled reservation.
+If you are booked at 1:30, we need you to arrive 30 minutes early.
 This allows time to sign release forms and use the restrooms before the ride.
-It also gives extra time allowance in case guests take a wrong turn somewhere.
-Late guests may be turned away without a refund.
+It also allows extra time in case guests take a wrong turn.
+Late guests will be turned away without a refund.

 Q. Is there a weight limit to ride horses?

-Yes, all guests must be under 250 lbs. to participate.
-Guests will be weighed upon arrival.
+• Yes, all guests must be under 250 lbs. to participate; all guests will be weighed upon arrival.
+Please make sure you are under this limit before making your reservation as it's not comfortable for us or you to have to be turned away at the ranch.
 Keep in mind that though we allow persons up to 250 lbs. to ride, some persons who meet this requirement may not be physically fit enough to ride horses.
 Each person is the best judge of his or her abilities to ride and stay balanced in the saddle.
 The guest must also have the ability to mount their horse without assistance (step stools are provided).

 Q. What Should I Bring?

-The following are recommendations of what to bring when visiting the ranch.
-These are only suggestions, they are not necessary.
+• The following are recommendations of what to bring when visiting the ranch.
+These are only suggestions, they are not mandatory:

 --DRESS ACCORDING TO THE WEATHER!